 - Lightly flour a large cutting board and a sheet pan or large plate.

 - Use a knife to divide gnocchi dough into 4 or 5 sections.
-Place one section of dough on the cutting board and use your hands to gently roll it into a long rope, about 1/2″ thick.
+Place one section of dough on the cutting board and use your hands to gently roll it into a long rope, a little less than 1" thick.
 If the dough gets sticky as you roll it, dust it with some extra flour.

 - Bring a large pot of water to a boil and add a generous pinch or two of salt.